terrazzoapp/terrazzo/www/src/pages/docs/cli/integrations/css.md

 :::

 Each of the keys are “groups,” which cut down on total CSS size.
-For example, consider all the possible values `dimension` tokens could generate: `margin`, `padding`, `gap`, `inset`, `font-size`, to name a few!
+For example, consider all the possible ways [dimension tokens](/docs/reference/tokens#dimension) could be used in CSS: `margin`, `padding`, `gap`, `inset`, `font-size`, to name a few!
 Rather than generate every possible property and every possible token (which would be a ton of CSS), you instead specify which tokens should belong to which groups (and they can belong to multiple).

 :::tip